aishuo07/Readme/README.md

 1. May provide With multiple types of Database Support like Mongodb, Postgres.
 2. May Deploy it online for demonstration purpose.
 3. Can add more features like gui support with flask.
+4. Can add docker for single command application.

 ## Authors